-Republic Day is the celebration of India and by far one of the major Indian festivals.
+Republic Day is the celebration of the Indian Republic and by far one of the biggest Indian festivals.

 Republic Day is not only the celebration of our constitution, but it’s also the celebration of being Indian.

-We all feel a sense of pride when the national flag is hoisted every year on the 26th of January, but did you know that approximately 2 lakh people come to watch the parade that’s a celebration of the vibrant democracy known as India.
+We all feel a sense of pride when the national flag is hoisted every year on 26th January, but did you know that approximately 2 lakh people go to Rajpath in New Delhi to watch the parade that’s a celebration of the vibrant democracy that India is.

 In this article, we will look at a few interesting facts: